covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Economic Expectations/ProbabilitiesofEconomicRepercussions.rst

        very unlikely, unlikely, probably, very likely
             :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

 How likely is it that the following economic effects of the coronavirus crisis will occur to you in the next 12 months?
-My bank will go bankrupt; *Variable:* ``p_bank_bancrupt``
+My bank will go bankrupt
+ *Variable:* ``p_bank_bancrupt``

 .. csv-table::